FrancisBanville/ms_interpreting_probabilities/README.md

 $N_0$ with an area $A_0$, and $A_1$ is entirely nested within $A_0$, interaction
 probabilities should be lower in the smaller network, i.e. $P_{N_1}(i
 \rightarrow j | A_1 < A_0) \le P_{N_0}(i \rightarrow j | A_0)$.
 However, if
-$A_1$ and $A_0$ are disjoint, interaction probabilities could potentially be higher in the smaller area, contingent upon their environmental and biological conditions.
+$A_1$ and $A_0$ are disjoint, interaction probabilities could be higher in the smaller area, contingent upon their environmental and biological conditions.
 Likewise, interaction probabilities are expected to be lower in networks with shorter durations when time intervals are nested.
-In @fig:spatial, we show how the expected number of local host-parasite interactions scales with area, represented as an expanding latitudinal window, in comparison with potential interactions.
-Even though we employed local probabilities of interactions equal to potential interactions for the purpose of comparison (i.e., using $p = 1$ here), we notice that the total number of potential interactions scales more rapidly than local interactions.
-This is due to the fact that numerous potential interactions involve species that never co-occur, and as a result, these interactions are not captured in local networks.
+In @fig:spatial, we show how the expected number of local host-parasite interactions scales with area, represented as an expanding latitudinal window, in comparison with regional interactions.
+Even though we employed local probabilities of interactions equal to regional interactions for the purpose of comparison (i.e., using $p = 1$ here), we notice that the total number of regional interactions scales more rapidly than local interactions.
+This is because numerous regional interactions involve species that never co-occur, and as a result, these interactions are not captured in local networks.

-![**Spatial scaling of interactions.** Expected number of host-parasite interactions in a network aggregating all probabilistic (a) local and (b) potential interactions within a latitudinal window of a given length.
+![**Spatial scaling of interactions.** Expected number of host-parasite interactions in a network aggregating all probabilistic (a) local and (b) regional interactions within a latitudinal window of a given length.
 Every dashed curve corresponds to a different expanding window characterized by a different central latitude, with the colored solid line representing the median number of interactions.
-Heatmaps of the expected number of (c) local and (d) potential interactions found in windows of specified length and central latitudes.
-Probabilities of potential interactions were obtained with a false positive rate of 5% and a false negative rate of 10%.
+Heatmaps of the expected number of (c) local and (d) regional interactions found in windows of specified length and central latitudes.
+Probabilities of regional interactions were obtained with a false positive rate of 5% and a false negative rate of 10%.
 Local probabilistic interactions were derived from the probabilistic metaweb by setting the value of
 $p$ (the local probability of interaction among potentially interacting species)